-For acts of indiscipline & For acts of indiscipli
+For acts of indiscipline & For acts of indiscipli ne/

 misconduct under Category-I misconduct under Category-II

-Penalties Authority Appellate Penalties Authority Appellate
+Penalties Authority Appellate Penalties .

-empowered authority empowered authority
+empowered authority empowered Appellate authority

-to to
+to to -

 impose impose

 them them

-i) Admonition/ Teacher, No Appeal Cancellation of Chief Vice-
+i) Admonition/ Teacher, No Appeal Chief Vice-

 Reprimand.
-Head admission or Proctor Chancellor
+Head Proctor Chancellor

-of the withdrawal of
+of the

-Department degree or denial of
+Department

-registration for a

-specified period.

 ii) Sending the Concerned No Appeal Rustication up to Chief Vicestudent out of Teacher/s four semesters Proctor Chancellor

 his class/ and/or declaring

 laboratory and any part or the

 not letting him entire Goa

 into his class/ University Campus

 laboratory up out of bounds.

 to a maximum

 of two

 consecutive

 periods/hours

 in a day.

 iii) Marking the Concerned Head of Fine up to Rupees Vice- Executive

-student/s Teacher/s the Fifty Thousand Chancellor Council
+student/s Teacher/s the Five Thousand Chancellor Council

 absent for Departme depending upon on

 repeating the nt gravity of the recommend

 type of issue. ation of the

 misconduct Chief

 involved in (ii) Proctor and

 above, more after

 than once. considering

 the report of

 the

 Inquiry

 Authority.

 iii) Fine up to Chief Vice- Expulsion.
 Vice- Executive

 Rupees Twenty Proctor Chancellor Chancellor Council

+hapees i wenty 1100101 Chancellul Chancellui council